Chengpu0707/VarianceArithmetic/README.md

 The txt files under ./{Python, Cpp, Java}/Output are analyzed by Jupyter Notebook code ipynb under ./IPyNb.
 Different implementation should give the same result.

+Right now, C++ and Java implementations are not up-to-date